 Hacienda Napoles is a strange and worthwhile visit if you find yourself in Antioquia.
 You will be entertained, confused, have fun, and feel depressed by the dark past of a such a beautiful place with kind people.

-Pablo Escobar Tourism in Colombia has grown in popularity, but unlike other Pablo Escobar Tours, you don’t have to feel bad about visiting Hacienda Napoles in order to learn the true story behind Narcos.
+Pablo Escobar Tourism in Colombia has grown in popularity, but unlike the Medellin Pablo Escobar Tours, you don’t have to feel bad about visiting Hacienda Napoles in order to learn the true story behind Narcos.

 Hacienda Napoles entrance fee is 32.000 ($16) per person for admission to everything but the water park(s).